 The program mission is to accumulate funds and reinvest the money in our communities by providing bill-pay assistance to qualified GVEC members and community grants to local nonprofit groups and civic organizations for community development and improvement projects.

-An application, along with eligibility information, can be downloaded here.
+An application, along with eligibility information, can be filled out here.
 The information is also available at GVEC Customer Service Centers.

-You can find a list of awards and read about some of the community projects in our online POWER UP scrapbook.
+You can find a list of awards here, or read about some of the community projects in the Power Up section of our Blog.